Interesting Facts Grant Golden Mole – Namibia’s Sand Swimmer

 Nighttime Foraging Habits

-Emerging after dark, Grant’s golden mole forages for termites, insects, and occasionally small reptiles.
-Despite its size, it can cover nearly six kilometers in a single night.
-This nocturnal lifestyle helps it avoid predators and conserve energy.
+Active after dark, the mole forages for insects, termites, and occasionally small reptiles.
+Despite its tiny size, it can travel up to six kilometers in a single night — an impressive feat for a desert mammal.

 Desert Survival Mechanisms